 How do you know?

-Do you know if your parents need help?
+How do you know if your parents need help?

 Inadequate meals and nutrition